-Using our prototype and realistic traffic workloads, we have conducted extensive experiments to evaluate Preacher.
+We implemented a prototype of Preacher and conducted extensive experiments using realistic traffic workloads.
 In particular, we evaluated the performance of our detection algorithm, investigating both the detection time as well as the detection throughput of Preacher.
-To gain insight on possible performance overheads introduced by Preacher, we investigated both resource overheads at the collector, and forwarding overhead in the data plane.
+Furthermore, to gain insight on possible performance overheads introduced by Preacher, we investigated both resource overheads at the collector, and forwarding overhead in the data plane.